 The Faye L. and William L. Cowden Charitable Foundation makes distributions on an annual basis.
-These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in Article 2 of the document.
-This Article reads as follows:
+These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in Paragraph 2 of the document.
+This Paragraph reads as follows:

 |"This trust is created and shall be operated exclusively for charitable, educational, scientific and religious purposes...
 Without limiting the generality of the foregoing, the principal purpose of this trust is to provide financial assistance, to be used in the State of Texas, to Qualified Organizations which direct their activities toward one or more of the following charitable purposes: